Taxxx/javaee-6-demos/jsf-basics/README.md

 managed bean to control the next step in the navigation model.
 This method is usually known as an *action method*.

+6. Create another managed bean

-6. create a new managed bean to read parameters from request
+We will create a new managed bean, called `paramReader`.
+Its purpouse will be to read the request parameters and return them to a view template.

+To read the parameters, we will access to the `HttpServletRequest` object through the `FacesContext` and its `ExternalContext` object:

+	public List<Parameter> getParams() {
+		FacesContext fc = FacesContext.getCurrentInstance();
+		HttpServletRequest request = (HttpServletRequest) fc.getExternalContext().getRequest();
+		// ...
+		return params;
+	}

 7. create a view template success.xhtml
 	it shows the params returned by the seconde managed bean
 6. run and visit /login.jsf